MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/task-recorder.md

 3. Select the **Developer mode** box.
 4. Click **Load unpacked extension**.
-5. Browse to the folder containing the Task Recorder extension, select the folder, and click **OK**.
+5. Browse to the folder containing the Task recorder extension, select the folder, and click **OK**.
 The extension is loaded.
 Ensure that the **Enabled** box is selected to turn the extension on.
 With a locally hosted developer machine, the extension should be located at &lt;local disk&gt;FMLabTaskRecorderScreenshot.
 Otherwise, you can download the FMLab folder which contains the extension from GitHub at<https://github.com/Microsoft/FMLab>.

     [![This image shows what the Extensions settings page looks like once the screenshot extension has been loaded.](./media/taskrecorderguide-googlechromeextensionsmenu1.png)](./media/taskrecorderguide-googlechromeextensionsmenu1.png)

 6. Restart Chrome.

-Task Recorder will now take screenshots of the tab that has the client running.
+Task recorder will now take screenshots of the tab that has the client running.
 These screenshots are only available for a certain period of time after the recording has been played.
 Starting in Platform Update 16, screenshots are available for a week after playback.
 Prior to that, the screenshots are only available for 10 minutes.
 If the screenshots have expired, you can regenerate them by playing the task recording again.

-Note that Task Recorder **does not** capture screenshots from other tabs or of the user's desktop.
+Note that Task recorder **does not** capture screenshots from other tabs or of the user's desktop.

 ## Test generation

-After completing a business process recording using Task Recorder, a developer may import the recording file (.xml) into Visual Studio to create an X++ test.
-The Task Recorder Import Tool is able to generate a human-readable X++ test that translates any Recording gestures, Validations, or Tasks into the appropriate test code.
+After completing a business process recording using Task recorder, a developer may import the recording file (.xml) into Visual Studio to create an X++ test.
+The Task recorder Import Tool is able to generate a human-readable X++ test that translates any Recording gestures, Validations, or tasks into the appropriate test code.

 <!-- The Task Recorder Import Tool is able to generate a human-readable X++ test that translates any [Recording gestures](http://happydev/BabySteps/Pages/CTP6%20Platform%20HOLs%20and%20Docs/Task%20Recorder%20Guide%20-%20External.docx#_Recording_gestures), [Validations](http://happydev/BabySteps/Pages/CTP6%20Platform%20HOLs%20and%20Docs/Task%20Recorder%20Guide%20-%20External.docx#_Recording_controls) or [Tasks](http://happydev/BabySteps/Pages/CTP6%20Platform%20HOLs%20and%20Docs/Task%20Recorder%20Guide%20-%20External.docx#_Recording_controls) into the appropriate test code. -->

 ### Import a recorded test

 1. Open Visual Studio with the **Dynamics development tools**.
-2.  **Go to Dynamics &gt; Addins &gt; Import Task recording**.
+2.  **Go to Dynamics &gt; Addins &gt; Import task recording**.
-3. In the **Import Task Recording** menu, use the **Browse** button to locate a previously downloaded recording file.
+3. In the **Import task recording** menu, use the **Browse** button to locate a previously downloaded recording file.
 4. Optionally, choose to have the generated test code be added to the startup project.
 This requires that a solution containing a project is set as the startup project.
 This will place the generated X++ test into the same model as the project.
 5. If creating a new project, select the Model for the project.
 The generated X++ test will be placed in this model.
 The model needs to have references to the TestEssentials model for the generated test to build successfully.
 6. Click **Import**.